 For instance, if you wouldn't stop them making a quick personal phone call on work time, should you stop them sending the odd personal email?

-The goals of your internet policy
+The aims of your internet policy

 - Big family: you want to treat your staff like a family.
 This means you take a liberal approach with your policy and only aim to keep malware and inappropriate content off your network.
 You'll probably ban sites which are inappropriate or a common source of malware, but otherwise give your employees a lot of flexibility.

 - Big brother: you want to exercise maximum control.
 This approach involves banning your staff from all but approved websites, and usually involves severe restrictions on what employees can access.
 With the internet deeply ingrained in our day-to-day lives, it's harder to take this approach.

 In practice, most companies are somewhere in between these extremes.
 It's a sliding scale - the further you move towards 'big brother', the more types of website you may block:

 Many companies implement more than one policy, to cover different times of day (working hours and lunchtime) or different categories of employee.

 Writing your internet and email policy